domhughes/ha_cellar_tracker/README.md

   <a href="https://github.com/custom-components/hacs"><img src="https://img.shields.io/badge/HACS-Custom-orange.svg"></a>
 </p>

 The `cellar tracker` implementation allows you to integrate your [Cellar Tracker](https://www.cellartracker.com/) data in Home Assistant.
+The is a fork of the original Home Assistant integration by @ahoernecke which in turn is built upon the cellartracker package by @mathroule.

 # Disclaimer
 This is an unofficial integration of Cellar Tracker for Home Assistant, the developer and the contributors are not, in any way, affiliated to CellarTracker!
 LLC.